Exploiting Diffusion Prior for Real-World Image Super-Resolution: Experiments

-\textbf{Importance of Time-aware Guidance and Color Correction.} We first investigate the significance of time-aware guidance and color correction.
+\textbf{Importance of Time-aware Guidance and Color Correction.} We then investigate the significance of time-aware guidance and color correction.
 Recall that in Fig.~\ref{fea_cos}, we already show that the time-aware guidance allows the encoder to adaptively adjust the condition strength.
 Here, we further verify its effectiveness on real-world benchmarks \citep{cai2019toward,wei2020component}.
 As shown in Table~\ref{tab:abla}, removing time-aware guidance (\ie,~removing the time-embedding layer) or color correction both lead to worse SSIM and LPIPS.
 Moreover, the comparisons in Fig.~\ref{abla_t_color} also indicate inferior performance without the above two components, suggesting the effectiveness of time-aware guidance and color correction.
 In addition to directly adopting color correction in the pixel domain, our proposed wavelet color correction can further boost the visual quality, as shown in Fig. \ref{abla_t_wavelet}, which may further facilitate the practical use.
+Note that technically, the wavelet transform may introduce halo effects~\citep{thorndike1920constant}, though we do not observe this phenomenon during our experiments.

 \textbf{Flexibility of Fidelity-realism Trade-off.} Our CFW module inspired by CodeFormer~\citep{zhou2022codeformer} allows a flexible realism-fidelity trade-off.
-In particular, given a controllable coefficient $w$ with a range of $[0,1]$, CFW with a small $w$ tends to generate a realistic result, while CFW with a larger $w$ improves the fidelity.
+In particular, given a controllable coefficient $w$ with a range of $[0,1]$, CFW with a small $w$ tends to generate a realistic result, especially for large degradations, while CFW with a larger $w$ improves the fidelity.
 As shown in Table \ref{metric_weight}, compared with StableSR ($w=0.0$), StableSR with larger values of $w$ (e.g., 0.75) achieves higher PSNR and SSIM on all three paired benchmarks, indicating better fidelity.
 In contrast, StableSR ($w=0.0$) achieves better perceptual quality with higher CLIP-IQA scores and MUSIQ scores.
 Similar phenomena can also be observed in Fig.~\ref{abla_w}.
 We further observe that a proper $w$ can lead to improvement in both fidelity and perceptual quality.
 Specifically, StableSR ($w=0.5$) shows comparable PSNR and SSIM with StableSR ($w=1.0$) but achieves better perceptual metric scores in Table \ref{metric_weight}.
 Hence, we set the coefficient $w$ to 0.5 by default for trading between quality and fidelity.
+We observe that CFW necessitates extra GPU memory.
+Consequently, we designate it as an optional feature for varying applications.